 - Remove Carpeting and Upholstered Furniture

 If water damage is severe, it may be tempting to try and salvage your wet carpets and furniture.
 In most cases, however, water-damaged carpet/upholstery is a lost cause.
 Once soaked, these materials are tough to get completely dry.
-You will have to remove and replace the padding as they will become a perfect place for mold growth in their wet state.
+You will have to remove and replace the padding as it will become a perfect place for mold growth in its wet state.
 However, if not saturated in the flood, direct fans toward the carpet, padding, and subfloor.

 - Take Out That Damaged Drywall.

 - If you have had the areas of your home, e.g. basement, specifically waterproofed with unique materials, you might not need to remove anything from the wall.

 - If a standard drywall installation has been soaked in flood, replace the panels affected.
 Otherwise, they'll rot and become infested with mold, which will then spread.
 It's the same way with the other types of ceiling panels.

 Tip: If replacing drywall, consider selecting a board that contains mold and moisture inhibitors.

 - Dry Wood Framing

 Wood studs are salvageable after water damage as long as they can complete the drying process.
 No quick drying with heaters or heat guns is allowed.
 Use a moisture meter to confirm if the wood is completely dry before adding drywall.